SAFETY PROCEDURE GUIDE

 05 · Safety Procedure Guide

-Choosing the right test instruments is not just about compliance — it is about safety.
-Substandard test leads are one of the most common causes of electrical accidents in the trade.
+Choosing the right instruments is not just about compliance.
+Substandard test leads are one of the most common causes of electrical accidents in the trade — and Guidance Note 3 requires the condition of probes and leads to be checked before any live test.

-• Inspect leads before each use — test leads deteriorate with use.
-Check for cracked insulation, exposed conductors near the probe or connector, damaged fuses (if the lead has a fuse in the probe body), and bent or damaged probe tips.
-Damaged leads must be replaced immediately.
+• Inspect leads before every use — cracked insulation, exposed conductor near the probe or connector, a blown fuse in the probe body, a bent or loose tip.
+Damaged leads are replaced, not taped up.

 06 · Safety Procedure Guide